 Step 5 – Keep track of how each account is progressing

 Your organization will have its own metrics, benchmarks, KPIs, etc. that will help strategic account managers assess how the relationship is progressing for each account and when one can create or execute an opportunity to grow the respective accounts.
 Obviously, the account manager will keep tabs on those things.

 But it’s also important to consider it from the client’s perspective.
-Perhaps the timeline for increased business has changed (either moved sooner or needs to be delayed), or perhaps the key stakeholders or decision-making process has changed.
-There might be some other indicator that the originally agreed-upon strategic account plan needs to be adjusted.
+Perhaps the timeline for increased business has changed (either moved sooner or needs to be delayed).
+Perhaps the key stakeholders or decision-making process has changed.
+There might be some other indicator that the originally agreed-upon strategic account plan needs adjusting.

 It’s essential to remember that this is a bilateral arrangement.
 It is a partnership where the organization and the strategic accounts work together for mutual benefit.

 Strategic account management is a complex, involved process that requires the investment of a lot of people and resources on both sides of the relationship.
 But it’s also the optimal way to increase revenue and build long-lasting partnerships.